 Weak economic conditions, including periods of elevated inflation and interest rates, may have a negative impact on small-and mid-sized businesses, which make up the majority of our clients.
 In turn, these businesses could cut costs, including trimming employees from their payrolls, or closing locations or ceasing operations altogether.
 If current economic conditions were to weaken further, these forces may result in decreased revenues due both to the downsizing of our current clients and increased difficulties in attracting new clients in a poor economic environment.
 An economic downturn may also result in additional bad debt expense to the extent that existing clients cease operations or are otherwise unable to meet their financial obligations.
 Additionally, weak economic conditions may result in higher unemployment, which is correlated with increased workers' compensation claims.
-The spread of a highly infectious or contagious disease, and the response by federal, state, and local government agencies, including preventative actions taken such as shelter-in-place orders, restrictions on travel, temporary closures of businesses deemed to be high-risk or non-essential, and other government mandates, could create significant economic disruption that results in a material reduction in business operations, such as occurred during the COVID-19 pandemic.
-As our PEO fees are based on client payroll, workforce reductions or shortages related to a future pandemic could have a material adverse effect on our business.
+The spread of a highly infectious or contagious disease, and the response by federal, state, and local government agencies, including preventative actions taken such as shelter-in-place orders, restrictions on travel, temporary closures of businesses deemed to be high-risk or non-essential, and other government mandates, could create significant economic disruption that results in a material reduction in business operations.
 Clients who are impacted by government restrictions and economic disruptions may experience liquidity and other financial issues, which may reduce their capacity to pay for our services.
-These factors could have a material adverse effect on our results of operations and financial condition.